Revision 20-4; Effective October 1, 2020

 TP 08, TP 43, TP 44 and TP 48

-If a renewal form is not received by the date of denial in the 12th month of the certification period, the EDG is denied for failure to return a renewal packet.
+If a renewal form is not received by the date of denial in the 12th month of the certification period, deny the EDG for failure to return a renewal packet.
 A renewal form received after the last day of the 12-month certification period must be treated as an application using application processing time frames.
-The file date is the day that any local eligibility determination office receives the renewal form.
+The file date is the day HHSC receives the renewal form.

-If the renewal form is received after the date of denial but before the last day of the 12th month of the certification period, the advisor reopens the Medical Program EDG and processes as a renewal.
+If the renewal form is received after the date of denial but before the last day of the 12th month of the certification period, reopen the Medical Program EDG and process as a renewal.

 Related Policy